wp-plugins/compress-png-for-wp/readme.txt

 1. Visit 'Settings > Media' from the admin dashboard.
 1. Insert your TinyPNG API key and save changes.
 If you do not yet have a key, get one from [TinyPNG]( https://tinypng.com/developers).
 You can also select to auto compress on upload as well as which additional image sizes will be compressed from this page.
 1. Start uploading JPEG/PNG files and they will be automatically resized (if you have chosen to allow auto shrinking on upload in the 'Settings > Media' page).
-1. Visit 'Media > Library' to see information on your resized files or to manually resize existing JPEG/PNG files.
+1. Visit 'Media > Library' to see information on your resized files or to manually resize existing PNG files.

 For more information view our [Compress PNG for WP page](https://www.geckodesigns.com/services/website-design/website-plugins/compress-png-plugin-wordpress/).